-With casting of Showtime’s ‘Masters of Sex’: Season 2 now in full swing, The BGB Studio’s Risa Bramon Garcia and Steve Braun discuss vulnerability, sexuality, and the indispensable part each plays in achieving your best work.
+While casting Showtime’s ‘Masters of Sex’, The BGB Studio’s Risa Bramon Garcia and Steve Braun discussed vulnerability, sexuality, and the indispensable part each plays in achieving your best work.

 BGB: Vulnerability seems to manifest itself differently depending upon whom you ask.
 What does it mean to you?

 Steve: “To me, vulnerability means allowing yourself to be fully affected by the people and circumstances within a scene.
 It’s leaving yourself alone, allowing yourself to discover how you feel, and then expressing that within the context of what you want.”

 Risa: “What’s interesting about the work, both in the classroom, the audition room, and once you’ve gotten a job, is that when you really are emotionally connected to what is happening in you – triggered by the circumstances, the scene, the other characters, your point of view – it’s so powerful.
 You create an openness, and an allowingness in other people.
 The audience doesn’t usually understand what’s really happening – they can’t analyze it and say, I see vulnerability, but they feel it, they’re moved, and it makes all the difference.”